 Cons

-• User interface and back-end experience need to be updated
+• Outdated user interface and back-end experience

-• After-sales service is available via email only
+• After-sales service is only available via email

 Best suited for: